-Our plan has people and free language interpreter services available to answer questions from non-English speaking members.
-We can also give you information in Braille, in large print, or other alternate formats if you need it.
-If you are eligible for Medicare because of a disability, we are required to give you information about the plan's benefits that is accessible and appropriate for you.
-To get information from us in a way that works for you, please call Member Services (phone numbers are printed on the back cover of this booklet).
+Our plan has people and free interpreter services available to answer questions from disabled and non-English speaking members.
+We can also give you information in Braille, in large print, or other alternate formats at no cost if you need it.
+We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
+To get information from us in a way that works for you, please call Member Services (phone numbers are printed on the back cover of this booklet) or contact Capital Health Plan's Compliance and Privacy Officer.